2025-2026 Coaches

 Dawn Williams, MA, LMFTA

-Dawn Williams has 31 years of non-profit business experience working for the global humanitarian organization, World Vision.
+Dawn Williams is a licensed marriage and family therapist.
+She has 31 years of experience in non-profit business, working for the global humanitarian organization World Vision.
 Once her husband retired from the Navy, and her children were in college, Dawn reimagined her future and passion for helping couples and families in crisis.
-During her final years at World Vision, Dawn decided to go to school and get her Bachelors's degree in Psychology.
+During her final years at World Vision, Dawn decided to pursue her Bachelor's degree in Psychology.
 In the summer of 2021, she graduated from Pacific Lutheran University with her Masters in Marriage & Family Therapy, and now works at Integrated Therapy Services, in University Place, WA.
 Dawn is a living example of the dynamic journey of vocation and the unique path of finding joy and fulfillment in a career while serving the world to create positive impact.

 Watch Dawn's Intro Video